Cod Wars: Third Cod War (1975–1976)

 At the third United Nations Conference on the Law of the Sea in 1973, several countries supported a 100 nmi limit to territorial waters.
 On 15 July 1975, the Icelandic government announced its intention to extend its fishery limits.
 The Third Cod War (November 1975 – June 1976) began after Iceland again extended its fishing limits, now to 200 nmi from its coast.
 The British government did not recognise the large increase to the exclusion zone and so an issue occurred with British fishermen and their activity in the disputed zone.
 The conflict, which was the most hard-fought of the Cod Wars, saw British fishing trawlers have their nets cut by the Icelandic Coast Guard, and there were several incidents of ramming by Icelandic ships and British trawlers, frigates and tugboats.

 One of the most serious incidents occurred on 11 December 1975.
 As reported by Iceland, V/s Þór, under the command of Helgi Hallvarðsson, was leaving port at Seyðisfjörður, where it had been minesweeping, when orders were received to investigate the presence of unidentified foreign vessels at the mouth of the fjord.
 The vessels were identified as three British ships: Lloydsman, an oceangoing tug three times bigger than V/s Þór; Star Aquarius, an oil rig supply vessel of British Ministry of Agriculture, Fisheries and Food; and the latter's sister ship, Star Polaris.
 They were sheltering from a force nine gale within Iceland's 12 nmi territorial waters.
 In the Icelandic account, when ordered to leave Icelandic territorial waters by the commander of Þór, the three tugboats initially complied.
 However, around 2 nmi from the coast, Star Aquarius allegedly veered to starboard and hit Þór's port side as the Coast Guards attempted to overtake her.
 Even as Þór increased speed, Lloydsman again collided with its port side. Þór had suffered considerable damage by these hits and so when Star Aquarius came about, a blank round was fired from Þór.
 That did not deter Star Aquarius, as it hit Þór a second time.
 Another shot was fired from Þór as a result, this time a live round that hit the bow of Star Aquarius.
-Then, the tugboats retreated.
+The tugboats then retreated.
 V/s Þór, which was close to sinking after the confrontation, sailed to Loðmundarfjörður for temporary repairs.

 The British reports of the incident differ considerably and maintain that Þór attempted to board one of the tugboats, and as Þór broke away, Lloydsman surged forward to protect Star Aquarius.
 Captain Albert MacKenzie of Star Aquarius said that Þór approached from the stern and hit the support vessel before it veered off and fired a shot from a range of about 100 yd.
 Niels Sigurdsson, the Icelandic Ambassador in London, said that Þór had been firing in self-defence after it had been rammed by British vessels.
 Iceland consulted the UN Security Council over the incident, which declined to intervene.